 Reader Question: Currently trudging through my senior year of college.
 Any tips for the workforce transition and how to find balance between work, school and finding your own passion outside of it all?

-If you’re anything like I was… I was itching by the end of my last year in college to get to “the real world” – I think it was more of the unknown of what laid ahead that had me itching than actually wanting to be out of college.
+By the end of college, I was itching to get to “the real world.”
+I think it wanted to skip past the unknown and straight into stability.
 I wanted to “just know” what was going to happen post-college life.

 So first of all, enjoy this time!!!
 Your life will never be the same after college.
 My fiance and I constantly talk about how easy life was back in school.
 There are many other perks to post-college life, but it’s very different.